 From 2006 to 2017 DAS LEI had an Excess of Loss Treaty in place with a panel of different reinsurers.
 This covered claims in excess of £100k (up to £500k) across its BTE business.
-The material counterparties remaining are Lloyd's of London reinsurers.
+The material counterparties remaining are London Market reinsurers.
+In consideration of the proportion of the risk ceded under the ERGO quota share, the BTE excess of loss treaty was put into run-off from 1 January 2018.
+All but two of the treaties were commuted for a cash settlement during 2019.